jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

             {'bippity': 'boppity'}
         )

-  the terminal shows an :doc:`/exceptions/AssertionError` because ``a_dictionary`` has changed, it has a new key which was not there before
+  the terminal shows an :ref:`AssertionError` because ``a_dictionary`` has changed, it has a new key which was not there before

   .. code-block:: python